- Joseph Abney

 Amanda Hernandez

 Amanda Hernandez was born and raised a Louisville Cardinal.
 Ms. Hernandez attended the University of Louisville where she obtained a Bachelor’s Degree in Justice Administration (2012), a Master’s Degree in Criminal Justice (2015), and a Juris Doctor (2015).
 While attending the University of Louisville’s Brandeis School of Law, Ms. Hernandez served as an extern for the Office of the Commonwealth’s Attorney with the Domestic Violence Unit as well as the Narcotics Unit.
 She also served as an extern for the Jefferson County Attorney’s Office in the DUI Unit and as an extern for Circuit Court Division 5 Judge Mary Shaw.
 At the beginning of 2014, Ms. Hernandez began working with the Office of the Commonwealth’s Attorney as a Law Clerk for one and one-half years, eventually rising to the rank of Senior Law Clerk.
 Upon passing the July 2015 Bar Examination, Ms. Hernandez received her license to practice law and was sworn in as an Assistant Commonwealth’s Attorney.
-She serves as a Deputy Division Chief in the Narcotics Unit.
+She serves as a Deputy Division Chief in General Trial Division C.

 Matthew Cody Hill